Automation Software Engineer with 10+ years experience in automation, instrumentation and software programming.

 In most PLCs, Tasks can be defined with a range of various parameters such as

 - Task Mode: The mode the task is operating in, such as Cyclic Execution, Event Driven, Freewheeling.
-It's probably best to look up the different modes available and what they mean to the PLC you are using as they're not always done in the same way.
+It's probably best to look up the different modes available and what they mean to the PLC you are using, as they're not always done in the same way.

 - Watchdog Timeout: The time in which the entire task MUST complete.
 Failing to complete the task in this time will raise an internal flag that drops all outputs to a safe state.
-Some PLCs allow you to configure what happens on Watchdog failure, some don't.
-Refer to documentation for your own PLC.
+Some PLCs allow you to configure what happens on Watchdog failure; some don't.
+Refer to the documentation for your own PLC.

 An important rule to remember is that if a POU cannot be traced back to a Task, it will not be executed.
 For example:

 Task >> Main (PRG) >> Sub (PRG) >> Area_1 (FB) >> Function (FB)

 The above shows "Task" calling "Main" which is calling "Sub" and so on.
 If "Area_1" was deleted, "Function" would have no route to a Task and would therefore no longer be executed in the program.
 Most (not all) PLC programming environments tell you that a POU is orphaned from a Task.

 PRG and FB in the example above are types of POU, which we'll cover now.

 A PRG is a type of POU in most PLCs (Not all, again looking at Siemens in which PRG doesn't exist).
 At least one PRG must exist as Tasks can only call a PRG.
 Because a PRG is simply a type of POU, it performs in the same manner as any other POU and can be declared in different languages.

 A PRG can call another PRG as well as call any other type of POU.
 A PRG can also declare its own Variables (Covered later).